infra-blue/Nodemcu-v1.0-Real-Time-Clock/README.md

 - in the file `config.h` change the `NTPserver` variable with the ones you prefer, choose one from `data/ntpservers.h` or add a new one in it
 - in the file `config.h` change the `MyTMZ` variable with the correct timezone of your country, choose one from `data/timezones.h` or add a new one in it

-You can also change the MAX7219 pins if needed and the number of matrix devices.
+You can also change the MAX7219 pins if needed, the number of matrix devices and the pushbutton pin.

 # Credits